damian-git-99/e-commerce/README.md

   - Add cloudinary info: https://cloudinary.com/
 - cd to the root of the project
 - Run the command `docker-compose up -d`
+- Frontend App runs on port 3000
+- Backend App runs on port 5000

 ## Users by default
 - Admin user: